michaelmalick/phd-thesis/notes-discuss.md

 Over the next few decades, addressing these types of challenges may be a critical part of effectively managing our living marine resources.

-The utility of improved understanding of marine ecosystem dynamics is largely dependent on how this understanding can be integrated into applied management.

 As management of marine resources increasingly moves towards ecosystem-based